yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/driveitem-put-content.md

 PUT /users/{user-id}/drive/items/{item-id}/content
 ```

-To upload a new file
+To upload a new file:
 <!-- { "blockType": "ignored" } -->

 ```http